Vasanth2k01/blog-website/backend/README.md

 ## Models:

-- User: A Sequelize model for storing user information, including name, email, and password.
+- User: A Sequelize model for storing user information, including name, email, password and organisation.
 - Blog: A Sequelize model for storing blog information, including title, content, and author.

 ## Configuration: